BVromans/barracuda-hft/README.md

 ## Running

 Check all the configurations present in the `resources/configuration`.
-Have an especial attention to the `rujira.wallet` and `strategy` sections, double checking if all the parameters are tailored for you.
+Have an especial attention to the `rujira.wallet` and `strategy` sections, double checking if all the parameters are tailored to you.

-IMPORTANT: The Rujira GraphQL API have restricted access, you will need an API authentication token to use it.
+IMPORTANT: The Rujira GraphQL API have restricted access, you will need an authentication token to use it.
-Contact Rujira (api@rujira.network) or Funttastic (https://www.funttastic.com/discord) to get one.
+Contact Rujira (api@rujira.network) or Funttastic (https://www.funttastic.com/discord) to ask for one.
 Configure it in the `rujira.tokens.graphql` section in your `production.yml` configuration file.

 Then run: